 Roasted jalapeno salsa is a smashing success in our home.
-Using stored roasted jalapeno and fire-roasted tomato, this delicious salsa is easy to put together.
-And ready in minutes, of course, they are gone immediately as well.
+This delicious salsa is easy to assemble using stored roasted jalapeno and fire-roasted tomato.
+And ready in minutes, of course, they are also gone immediately.

-This is a low carb, low fat, effortlessly easy, and satisfying flavorful spicy condiment.
-A few shortcuts make this roasted jalapeno salsa recipe like a breeze and feel the magic of a delicious platter gets unveiled in a flash of a second.
+This is a low-carb, low-fat, effortlessly accessible, satisfying, flavorful spicy condiment.
+A few shortcuts make this roasted jalapeno salsa recipe like a breeze, and feel the magic of a delicious platter unveiled in a flash of a second.

-A crowd-pleasing tastiest recipe, excellent to serve in a game day party or for a family chill outs.
-Out of many recipes, this one is the easiest and delicious with the right heat and the zing that you expect.
+A crowd-pleasing, tastiest recipe, excellent to serve at a game day party or for family chillouts.
+Out of many recipes, this one is the most accessible and most delicious, with the proper heat and the zing that you expect.

 This is a follow-up recipe after my roasted tomato salsa got lots of attention on social media.
-Moreover, I have a huge bag of frozen roasted jalapeno that I prepared last month.
+Moreover, I had a massive bag of frozen roasted jalapeno last month.

-Roasting a huge batch of jalapenos at once and storing them for the rest of the year is more convenient for me.
+It is more convenient for me to roast a massive batch of jalapenos once and store them for the rest of the year.
 And saves a ton of time, in planning and preparing for food.

 Roasted jalapeno.
-I used the roasted tomato which I have preserved in the last month.
+I used the roasted tomato I preserved in the last month.
 I always roast in a large batch and use it for the following months.
-This comes handy when making quick salsa, or spicy sauces like this.
+This comes in handy when making quick salsa or spicy sauces like this.
 Furthermore, these are flavorful with the right amount of heat.

-I would highly recommend preserving the chili peppers when they are in the season.
+I would highly recommend preserving the chili peppers during the season.
 This saves time and wallet.

-If you are planning to make fresh peppers, you may use them as well.
+If you plan to make fresh peppers, you may also use them.
 We will see how to process roasting jalapenos in the following paragraphs.

 Fire-roasted diced tomato.
 My family adores this option for its rich, and smoked flavor.
-These are pantry friendly, and more convenient for quick recipes like this roasted jalapeno recipe.
+These are pantry-friendly and more convenient for quick recipes like this roasted jalapeno.
 Canned diced tomato is perfect to substitute with.

 Onion.
-White onion, yellow onion are best here.
+White onion and yellow onion are best here.
 This adds body, texture, and mild hidden sweetness to the salsa.
 It beautifully brings the tomato and the jalapeno together.

 Lemon juice.
 Adds a depth of flavor, and enhances the taste of the tomato.
 Lime juice is a good alternative.